Retriever

 Restrictions on search parameters when specifying a retriever

-editWhen a retriever is specified as part of a search the following elements are not allowed at the top-level and instead are only allowed as elements of specific retrievers:
+editWhen a retriever is specified as part of a search, the following elements are not allowed at the top-level: